 In the Netherlands, in 2015, the States General passed legislation mandating a “Key Registry for the Subsurface” or Basisregistratie Ondergrond (BRO).
 With effect from 2018, it requires that information about the subsurface must be reported to the Key Registry whenever excavation is performed.
 This includes information about subsurface utilities and geology.
 The objective is to begin sharing the information that is routinely discovered during construction projects.

 In Singapore, the Urban Redevelopment Authority is planning to have a master plan of Singapore's underground spaces ready by 2019.
 It will be released as part of the next Master Plan guiding Singapore's development in the medium term.

 The Digital Twin

-Taken together - the public awareness of the problem, the recent technical advancements in underground detection are making cost-efficient 3D mapping of the underground increasingly feasible, and the benefits of accurate 3D maps of underground infrastructure – have led to growing momentum to create a digital twin of the subsurface at the municipal, regional and national levels.
+Taken together, the public awareness of the problem, the recent technical advancements in underground detection which are making cost-efficient 3D mapping of the underground increasingly feasible, and the benefits of accurate 3D maps of underground infrastructure, have led to growing momentum to create a digital twin of the subsurface at the municipal, regional and national levels.

 The original version of this article was published in GIS Professional October 2018Last updated: 20/10/2019